xofolowski/RSFA/README.md

 | user+**extension**@domain.tld  | The quick brown fox jumps over the lazy dog | **[extension]** The quick brown fox jumps over the lazy dog  |
 | ***extension***@**user**.domain.tld  | The quick brown fox jumps over the lazy dog | \|***extension***@**user**\| The quick brown fox jumps over the lazy dog  |

-Whenever you reply to such an e-mail (or even write a new mail having respective tags in the subject line), the postfix submission service will apply a filter to these messages and
+Whenever you reply to such an e-mail (or even write a new mail having respective tags in the subject line), the postfix submission service (well, actually the cleanup service that is triggered from submission) will apply a filter to these messages and

 * Remove the tag from the subject line
 * Rewrite the header from address accordingly